Skip to content

 # Update command: winget upgrade Anthropic.ClaudeCode

-Configure Claude Code
+Configuring Claude Code

-How the Configuration Works
+How the configuration works

-Important Change in v2.0.7x
+Important change in v2.0.7x

 Step 0: Get a ZenMux API Key